mukund799/mavenLearn/README.md

  - All dependency gets downloaded from central repo and gets stored in .m2 folder locally.
    <br> So when you works on different project in same system and you need any dependency then 1st it goes to your .m2 and check that dependency is there available or not.
 If it is available to your local then it provides to your project and if not available in your local then it downloads and stored to your .m2 folder and then provides to your required project.

+SPRING
+  1. Dependency Injection - Like in simple java application we can create object for a class and use it somewhere or in other class.
+So this become a tightly coupled.
+Beacuse we have to manage all the things.<br>
+  Now we have Spring, So this object creation and deletion will managed by spring itself.
+Spring will create the object at compile time.<br>

+  2. Spring IOC container - So all this object creation and managed right goes to spring which is take cared by spring Ioc container. so overall it manages object lifecycle<br>

 1.SpringDataJPA